karthiksharma98/sap-starterkit/doc/code_setup.md

 pip install -r requirements/build.txt pip install -v -e .  # or "python setup.py develop"
 ```
 This step will compile some CUDA and C++ files and might take some time.

+More detailed instructions on mmdetection installation can be found [here](https://github.com/open-mmlab/mmdetection/blob/master/docs/get_started.md).

 ## Prepare detection models